Our Assessments

 Consultation Assessment

-Step 2: Clinical Session.
-Your child attends an in-clinic session with the therapist, who uses targeted clinical observation and selected assessments to explore the areas of greatest concern.
+First, your child/young person attends an in-clinic session with the therapist, who uses targeted clinical observation and selected assessments to explore the areas of greatest concern.
 The therapist assesses the skills outlined above.

-Step 3: Summary and Recommendations.
-Your therapist shares their initial impressions with you directly following the session.
+After the session, your therapist shares their initial impressions with you directly following the session.
 They later provide you with a summary report, outlining their observations and recommendations.

 Full Sensory Processing Assessment